valeriusec/sv-eth-tips-app/README.md

 2. Run `npx hardhat compile` to compile the contracts.
 3. Run `npx hardhat run scripts/deploy.ts --network <network-name>` to deploy the contracts to the specified network.

+Make sure to add a copy of the contract abi: blockchain/artifacts/contracts/Tip.json to the client folder every time the contract is deployed.

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.